laracasts/cypress/README.md

 });
 ```

 Be thoughtful when you reach for this command, but it might prove useful in instances where it's vital that you verify the state of the application or database in response to a certain action.
+It could also be used
+for setting up the "world" for your test.
+That said, a targeted database seeder - using `cy.seed()` - will typically be the better approach.

 ### Security